Spontaneous scalarization: Theoretical background: mechanism and theories

 \subsubsection{Beyond scalarization}

-So far we have discussed scalarizations as a linear, tachyonic instability for a scalar field, that is then quenched nonlinearly and leads to a nontrivial scalar configuration.
-There are many ways to extend this paradigm and yet keep the key outcome: to have fields that undergo what resembles a phase transition --- a sharp change from a trivial to a nontrivial configuration --- in the strong field regime.
+Thus far we have discussed scalarizations as a linear, tachyonic instability for a scalar field that is then quenched nonlinearly and leads to a nontrivial scalar configuration.
+There are many ways to extend this paradigm and yet keep the key outcome: to have fields that undergo what resembles a phase transition --- a (sharp change from a trivial to a nontrivial configuration) in the strong-field regime.

-One direction is to generalize the mechanism to different fields, such as vectors, tensors or spinors, generating models of \emph{spontaneous vectorization}, \emph{tensorization} or \emph{spinorization}~\cite{Ramazanoglu:2017xbl,Ramazanoglu:2017yun,Ramazanoglu:2018tig,Ramazanoglu:2018hwk}.
-Another would be to construct models in which the transition is not triggered by a tachyonic instability, but some other linear instability~\cite{Ramazanoglu:2017yun}.
-Both of these directions will be discussed in Sec.~\ref{sec:other}.
+One direction is to generalize the mechanism to different fields, such as vectors, tensors, and spinors, generating models of \emph{spontaneous vectorization}, \emph{tensorization} or \emph{spinorization}~\cite{Ramazanoglu:2017xbl,Ramazanoglu:2017yun,Ramazanoglu:2018tig,Ramazanoglu:2018hwk}.
+Another approach would be to construct models in which the transition is triggered not by a tachyonic instability but by some other linear instability~\cite{Ramazanoglu:2017yun}.
+Both of these directions are discussed in Sec.~\ref{sec:other}.
 A third direction comes from the possibility that the transition might not be triggered by a linear instability, but might instead be a fully nonlinear effect~\cite{Doneva:2021tvn}.
-It was shown that if one chooses $f(\varphi)=\exp(\beta\varphi^4)$ in the action~\eqref{actionsgb}, one obtains a theory in which scalar perturbations are massless around Kerr \bh{s}, and hence there cannot be any linear tachyonic instability, and yet stable scalarized solutions still exist for certain masses and spins.
+It was shown that if one chooses $f(\varphi)=\exp(\beta\varphi^4)$ in the action~\eqref{actionsgb}, one obtains a theory in which scalar perturbations are massless around Kerr \bh{s}, and hence there cannot be any linear tachyonic instability.
+Yet, stable scalarized solutions still exist for certain masses and spins.